Not-Sami-01/Chess-Game/README.md

 # My Chess Game Project (Still Working on It - Incomplete)

 This project is a personal endeavor aimed at enhancing my problem-solving skills and deepening my understanding of game development.
-The chess game implements the classic rules of chess and allows for single-player and multiplayer modes.
+The chess game implements the classic rules of chess.

 ## Available Scripts